 Mangrove killifish (Kryptolebias marmoratus) are strange and cool animals: they are the only vertebrate species that is capable of simultaneous self-fertilization, AND they can survive up to 3 months out of water (they are amphibious)!
 However this ability to survive out of water varies quite a bit among genotypes.
 In collaboration with Patricia Wright’s group (University of Guelph) we are studying the physiological and gene regulatory mechanisms that enable this amazing ability to survive out of water, and we are comparing these responses across genotypes that vary in their ability to do this.
-The transcriptomics work is being led by Yunwei Dong (Xiamen University), who is a visiting scholar from China doing his sabbatical in the Whitehead lab.
+The transcriptomics work is being led by Yunwei Dong (Xiamen University), who was a visiting scholar from China who spent his sabbatical in the Whitehead lab.

 Pacific herring genomics: reference genome, population genomic change through time, and functional genomics of oil + pathogen challenge interaction